ryanorendorff/medical-imaging-nix/src/medical-imaging-nix.md

 ----------------------------------------

 These often come as debian/RPM packages.
-You'll can patch binaries to use `/nix/store` paths of the libraries the package requests.
+You'll can patch binaries to use `/nix/store` paths for library dependencies.

 . . .